 Margin refers to the process of traders borrowing money from a broker to purchase Stocks.

-Stock portfolio is a collection of Stocks owned by an investor.
+A stock portfolio is a collection of Stocks owned by an investor.

-Blue chip Stocks are the shares of well-known, well-established and profitable companies.
+Blue-chip stocks are the shares of well-known, well-established and profitable companies.

 Hedge funds are an alternative form of investment using pooled funds.

-A stock quote is the price of a Stock as quoted on the exchange market.
+A stock quote is the price of a stock as quoted on the exchange market.

-Sector is a group of Stocks that are in the same type of business.
+A sector is a group of Stocks that are in the same type of business.